inkognitro/react-app-tutorial/README.md

 [![BadgeMITLicense: MIT](./docs/MIT.svg)](LICENSE)

-> Special thanks go to **easylearn schweiz ag**.
+> Special thanks go to [easylearn schweiz ag](https://easylearn.ch).
 This is the company I actually work for.
 > Our managers allowed me to create parts of this tutorial at working time :heart:

 !!!
 WORK IN PROGRESS !!!